 This section is envisioned to identify approaches with a focus on what information is required, what makes it authoritative or sufficiently trustworthy, and how it is securely conveyed in order to enable the OSP to provide Attestation “A”.

-A.1 Delegated Certificates
+A.1 Originating Entity Authenticated Identity: Certificate Acquisition by Originating Entity

-Three sub-options have been presented for passing vetted enterprise call origination information in the SIP signaling flow to enable an originating service provider (OSP) to assign A-level attestation to enterprise originated calls.
-The three solutions include; (1) Delegated Certificates; (2) Lemon Twist; and (3) Enterprise Certificates.
+Three sub-options have been presented for passing vetted enterprise and other business entity’s call origination information in the SIP signaling flow to enable an originating service provider (OSP) to assign A-level attestation to enterprise originated calls.
+The three solutions include; (1) Delegated Certificates; (2) Lemon-Twist; and (3) Enterprise Certificates.

-The three solutions all extend the baseline SHAKEN framework to allow for an additional SIP Identity header field added by the enterprise as a mechanism for passing along required enterprise call origination information to the OSP (“enterprise signature”).
-The three solutions suggest several different options by which the industry can issue STI certificates to vetted enterprise customers.
-Once an enterprise has obtained an STI certificate the three implementation models are nearly identical.
+The three solutions all extend the baseline SHAKEN framework to allow for an additional SIP Identity header field added by the originating entity as a mechanism for passing along required call origination information to the OSP (“originating entity signature”).
+The three solutions suggest several different options by which the industry can issue STI certificates to vetted enterprise and other business entity customers.
+Once an originating entity has obtained an STI certificate the three implementation models are nearly identical.

-The above description presumes an enterprise originated certificate has been previously created and assigned to the business entity.
-There will be a need to manage the assignment of these end user delegated certificates and other lifecycle processes, including a namespace for unique certificate extended subject names for the upstream enterprises.
+The above description presumes a certificate has been previously created and assigned to the originating entity.
+There will be a need to manage the assignment of these end user certificates and other lifecycle processes, including a namespace for unique certificate extended subject names for the upstream entities.

 - Vetted enterprise and/or a trusted third-party vendor originates a call using a TN resource assigned to the enterprise or trusted vendor.